facebookresearch/worldsheet/README.md

      --batch_size 8 --num_workers 10 --images_before_reset 200 \
      --render_ids 0 --jitter_quaternions_angle 20

-cd ../worldsheet  # assuming `synsin` repo and `worldsheet` repo under the same directory
+cd ../worldsheet  # assuming `synsin` repo and `worldsheet` repo are under the same parent directory
 ```

 ### Training

-Run the following to perform the training and evaluation.
+Run the following to perform training and evaluation.
 In our experiments, we use a single machine with 4 NVIDIA V100-32GB GPUs.
 ```
 # set to the same path as in image frame extraction above
 export MP3D_SAVE_IMAGE_DIR=/checkpoint/ronghanghu/neural_rendering_datasets